Hoghton Tower: History

-From 1662, for over a hundred years, Hoghton Tower housed nonconformist services in the Banqueting Hall, after Sir Gilbert's son Sir Richard (1616-1678) converted to Presbyterianism and by 1664 it had become a centre, in the Blackburn District, for both Independents and Presbyterians.
+From 1662, for over a hundred years, Hoghton Tower housed nonconformist services in the Banqueting Hall, after Sir Gilbert's son Sir Richard (1616–1678) converted to Presbyterianism and by 1664 it had become a centre, in the Blackburn District, for both Independents and Presbyterians.
 John and Charles Wesley are reputed to have preached at Hoghton.

-In 1692–1702 Sir Charles de Hoghton, who founded Preston Grammar School, carried out repairs and rebuilding.
-King William III was a frequent visitor to the house, being a personal friend of Sir Charles.
+In 1692–1702 Sir Charles de Hoghton carried out repairs and rebuilding.
+Wiliam III was a frequent visitor to the house, being a personal friend of Sir Charles.
 He was succeeded by the fifth baronet, Sir Henry, who in 1735 commissioned a topographical view of the house, "Hoghton Tower from Duxon Hill", from Arthur Devis.
-To the left of a panorama over the home fields, a minute coach is seen approaching the gateway up the broad avenue.
+To the left of a panorama over the home fields, a coach is seen approaching the gateway up the broad avenue.

-In 1768 the family permanently moved to another property and it was rented to local farmers; by the middle of the 19th century the house was derelict.
+In 1768 the family permanently moved to another property and Hoghton was let; by the middle of the 19th century it was derelict.
 Sir Henry de Hoghton, the 9th Baronet, inherited the estate in 1862 and decided to restore the house.
-When Charles Dickens visited in 1867, he found it still in a depressing state of disrepair.
-The mood of the place inspired his 1868 short story George Silverman's Explanation, in which the house features prominently.
+Charles Dickens visited in 1867 and, although the house was dilapidated, he was inspired to write his 1868 short story George Silverman's Explanation, in which the Hoghton features prominently.

-It is not known who carried out the earlier part of the restoration, but by 1876 the Lancaster architects Paley and Austin were involved, having carried out work on rooms including the banqueting hall.
-Sir Henry died in 1876, and restoration work was continued by his brother, Charles, the 10th Baronet, although the house was not ready for him to take up residence until 1880.
+The first architects engaged by Sir Henry are not recorded but by 1876 the Lancaster architects Paley and Austin were involved, having carried out work on rooms including the banqueting hall.
+Sir Henry died the same year, and restoration work was continued by his brother, Charles, the 10th Baronet, although the house was not ready for him to take up residence until 1880.
 By that time Paley and Austin had restored the gateway tower and the adjacent walls (1877), designed an entrance lodge (1878), carried out work on the offices in the east wing, built a new kitchen, a new underground service corridor, and made other alterations (1879–80).
-A view of the restored gateway by local artist James 'Clock' Shaw (1836–1915) was painted at this time and is presently in Bury Art Museum.
+A view of the restored gateway by local artist James 'Clock' Shaw (1836–1915) was painted at this time and is in Bury Art Museum.
 Further work on the stables and farm buildings was carried out by the Blackburn-based architect James Bertwistle.
 Sir Charles died in 1893, and from 1896 to 1901 the London architect Robert Dudley Oliver added nursery accommodation, a smoking room, a billiards room and a large drawing room (later used as the ballroom).